Technigo/project-react-native-app/README.md

 # Project React Native App 📱

 This project is a mobile app built with React Native, making use of styled components.
-The app is Kanye West Quote-Generator.
-The app fetches an api with Kanye West quote for the user to interact with.
+The app is Kanye West Quote-Generator, and it fetches an api with Kanye West quote for the user to interact with.
 New quotes are generated on pull-down of screen.
 The app is tested on an iPhone X.

 For this project I have explored: